 The International Patents Group at Taylor Wessing recently launched their online patent map, an interactive tool that allows users to compare different patent litigation regimes across Europe.
-The tool answers key questions on the law and practice of patent litigation to include procedure, claim construction, validity, interim measures, costs, and appeals, while allowing users to compare the answers for other European countries.
-A&L Goodbody contributed to the Irish section.
+The tool answers key questions on the law and practice of patent litigation to include procedure, claim construction, validity, interim measures, costs, and appeals, while allowing users

 The US Court of Appeals (the Court) recently gave judgment on whether a type of yoga would fall within the remit of copyright in the case of Bikram Yoga College of India v.
 Evolution Yoga, LLC, 2015 WL 5845415.
 The case concerned Bikram yoga – a popular style of yoga developed by Bikram Choudry (the plaintiff in the present case) over 20 years ago which consists of 26 postures and 2 breathing exercise, designed to systematically work every part of the body, and is performed in a hot room.

 Recent high profile security incidents illustrate that no institution or business is immune from cyber attack.
 A cyber attack on the White House in 2014 resulted in a partial shutdown of its email system.
 In a reported attempt to extort money from the ECB, email addresses and other user contact information were stolen in 2014.
 Confidential movie scripts and emails about staff and movie stars were released as part of the 2014 Sony hack.
 Already this year, the Carphone Warehouse security breach in early August and the more recent Ashley Madison hack have received extensive media coverage.